GOOD: Towards Domain Generalized Orientated Object Detection: Related Work

-\textbf{Domain Generalized Object Detection} is more challenging than domain adaptive object detection \cite{li2022cross,li2022source,zhao2022task}.
+Domain generalized object detection is more challenging than domain adaptive object detection \cite{li2022cross,li2022source,zhao2022task}.
 It aims to learn an object detector from only the source domain data that can be generalized to unseen target domains \cite{lin2021domain}.
-More recent works focus on learning domain generalized object detectors on scenarios such as driving scenes \cite{wu2022single,lin2021domain,vidit2023clip}, 3D point cloud \cite{lehner20223d,wang2023towards}, UVA image \cite{wang2023generalized} and \etc. On the other hand, domain generalization has received increasingly attention.
+More recent works focus on learning domain generalized object detectors on scenarios such as driving scenes \cite{wu2022single,lin2021domain,vidit2023clip}, 3D point cloud \cite{lehner20223d,wang2023towards}, UVA image \cite{wang2023generalized} and \etc. On the other hand, domain generalization has received increasing attention.
 Multiple advanced machine learning methods (\eg, entropy regularization \cite{zhao2020domain}, common-specific low-rank decomposition \cite{piratla2020efficient}, casual matching \cite{mahajan2021domain}, extrinsic-intrinsic interaction \cite{wang2020learning}, balance invariance \cite{chattopadhyay2020learning}, batch normalization embeddings \cite{segu2023batch}) have been proposed to enhance the generalization ability.
+An extensive survey can refer to \cite{zhou2022domain}.
+Meanwhile, some recent works studied domain generalization under the single source domain setting \cite{qiao2020learning,peng2022out,zhou2020learning,bi2024fog,yi2024learning,yi2024hallucinated} or unsupervised setting \cite{harary2022unsupervised,hu2022feature}.

 However, \textit{to the best of our knowledge}, none of these works focus on learning oriented object detectors.
+They predict horizontal bounding boxes \cite{wu2022single,liu2023periodically,vidit2023clip}, but are not applicable to regress the orientation angle.
+In other words, it is difficult to fit them into the oriented object detection task.